cooperreid-optimizely/optimizely-cors/README.md

 # Optimizely CORs

-> Solution for persisting Optimizely visitor data to external origins synchronously, without having to waitForOrigin sync on off-origin page and result in a flicker
+> Solution for persisting Optimizely visitor data to external origins synchronously, without having to waitForOrigin sync on off-origin page and result in a flicker.
+Will sync over the optimizelyEndUserId cookie as well as all visitor state data in localStorage.

 ## Demo
 [Demo can be found here](https://creid-optimizely.s3.amazonaws.com/optcors/1.html)